isbeorn/nina.docs/docs/tabs/options/equipment.md

 * Auto Focus Initial Offset Steps: the number of focus points that will be used on each side of perfect focus by the autofocus routine
 * Default Auto Focus Exposure Time: the exposure time in seconds that will be used by autofocus, if filter times are not set
 * AF Method: the autofocus method to be used
-* AF Disable Guiding: determines whether the autoguiding will be stopped during the autofocus routine
+* AF Disable Guiding: determines whether autoguiding will be stopped during the autofocus routine
 * AF Curve Fitting: the curve fitting method used for finding best focus based on autofocus points
 * Focuser Settle Time: the amount of time, in seconds, that should be awaited after a focuser move before starting a new exposure
 * AF Number of Attempts: the number of attempts the autofocus routine should be retried in case of unsuccessful focusing